intershop/helm-charts/charts/iom/docs/PersistentStorageExamplesReusePV.rst

 Reuse a *pv* after Deletion of IOM Helm Release
 -----------------------------------------------

-There might be the case, that persistent data from shared file-system need to be saved or accessed after deletion of IOM Helm release.
-The following examples are showing how this could be done, but they do NOT represent best practice (except for *static provisioning*).
+There might be the case that persistent data from the Shared File System need to be saved or accessed after deletion of the IOM Helm release.
+The following examples show how this could be done, but they do NOT represent best practice (except for *static provisioning*).
-The examples are showing only ONE possible way, how to access a *pv* after deletion of the IOM Helm release.
-Furthermore the code snippets are not intended to be copied and executed!
+The examples show only ONE possible way, how to access a *pv* after deletion of the IOM Helm release.
+Furthermore, the code snippets are not intended to be copied and executed!

 Static Provisioning, configured according the Recommendations for Production Systems
 ====================================================================================

-If the *pv* is provided in advance by the cluster administrator and it is using *Retain* for *reclaim-policy*, the according configuration snippet could look like this:
+If the *pv* is provided in advance by the cluster administrator, and it is using *Retain* for *reclaim-policy*, the according configuration snippet could look like this:

 .. code-block:: yaml